-What is the difference between good customer service and bad customer service?
+What is the difference between good customer service in retail and bad customer service in retail?

 Or good customer service and just… being serviced by a customer representative?